tmarktaylor/monotable/doc/contributing.rst

 Contributions are welcome.

-Please submit contributions by making a pull request to the repository.
+Please submit contributions by raising an issue and/or making a pull request to the repository.

 Please include updates to the documentation and tests to provide full test coverage.